exercism/docs/building/tracks/ci/workflows/sync-labels.md

 # Sync labels workflow

-The sync labels workflow is defined in the `.github/workflows/sync-labels.yml` file.
+The sync labels workflow synchronizes a repository's [GitHub labels](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/managing-labels) with the contents of the `.github/labels.yml` file.
-The goal of this workflow is to add/update/delete the repository's [GitHub labels](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/managing-labels).
-The labels themselves are defined in the `.github/labels.yml` file.
 Whenever the `.github/labels.yml` file changes, the sync labels workflow will automatically update the repository's labels.

 ## Customizing labels